Marfan syndrome

 The outlook (prognosis) for people with Marfan syndrome is very variable.
 Some people with the syndrome only have a few problems which don't cause many difficulties.
 Other people with the syndrome may be severely affected.

 If any heart problems are not treated, they can lead to death in some cases.
-For this reason, it is important that Marfan syndrome should be recognised early so that you can have continuous monitoring, especially of any heart problems.
+This is the main reason that it is important that Marfan syndrome should be recognised early so that you can have ongoing monitoring, especially of any heart problems.
 Early recognition of Marfan syndrome will also mean that treatment can be carried out to avoid serious complications.
+Before new medications and earlier surgery for heart problems, the average life expectancy with Marfan syndrome was 32 years (in 1972); the average life expectancy is now similar to someone without Marfan syndrome.

 Further reading and references